-It is hoped this will shed the light of understanding about Grades, Ratings, and Rankings.
+It is hoped this article will shed the light of understanding about Grades, Ratings, and Rankings.

 Before we start - as explained more fully on the NZ Bridge website, masterpoints are awarded for success in any club session played.
 There are three types of masterpoints, A, B and C points.
 The top placed pair on club nights are always awarded 40 "C" points each, with lesser placings earning a lesser number of C points on a sliding scale that depends on the number of tables in play.
 100 C points aggregate to make one "B" point.

 B points and C points are also awarded for success at tournaments.
 For instance the winners of a 3B Junior tournament are awarded 3 B points each - equivalent to 300 C points.
 The lesser places are awarded a number of B and C points on a sliding scale.

 "A" points are tougher to earn.
 They are only awarded at Open or Multigrade tournaments where you usually find yourself in competition with some formidable opponents.
 The winners of a 10A event get 10 A points with the lesser places also awarded a number of A points on a sliding scale.

 MASTER POINTS GRADINGS

 Although anyone can attend an Open tournament, and Juniors can attend Intermediate tournaments, Open players cannot attend Intermediate or Junior tournaments, and Intermediates cannot attend Junior tournaments.

 Junior: Any player with less than 30 Rating Points and less than 5 A points, and less than 50 A+B points.

 Every new player starts their bridge life with the tournament grade of Junior.

 Rating Points and how your Grade is calculated: